The man accused of attacking Nancy Pelosi's husband was caught up in conspiracies, defense says

 “This is not a ‘whodunit.’
 But what the government fails to acknowledge is the ‘whydunit,' and the why matters in this case,” she said.

 DePape pleaded not guilty to attempted kidnapping of a federal official and assault on the immediate family member of a federal official with intent to retaliate against the official for performance of their duties.
-Paul Pelosi is expected to testify next week.
+The crux of Linker's argument is that DePape is not guilty of the charges because he was not after Nancy Pelosi to try to stop her from engaging in her official duties.

 Federal prosecutor Laura Vartain Horn told jurors that DePape started planning the attack in August and that the evidence and FBI testimony will show he researched his targets online, collecting phone numbers and addresses, even paying for a public records service to find information about Nancy Pelosi and others.

 During her opening statement, Vartain Horn showed a photo of Paul Pelosi lying in a pool of blood.
-The photo showed him lying on his stomach with his head turned to the right and resting on his arms.
-She also played the call DePape made to a television station repeating conspiracy theories.
+She also played a call DePape made to a television station repeating conspiracy theories.

-“The evidence in this case is going show that when the defendant used this hammer to break into the Pelosi’s home he intended to kidnap Nancy Pelosi,” Vartain Horn said holding a hammer inside a plastic evidence bag up to the jury.
+“The evidence in this case is going show that when the defendant used this hammer to break into the Pelosi’s home he intended to kidnap Nancy Pelosi,” Vartain Horn said, holding a hammer inside a plastic evidence bag.

+Prosecutors showed body camera video of DePape admitting to the attack while speaking to police and paramedics outside the Pelosis' home.

+“There is no denying what I did.
+Cops watched me do it,” he said.

 If convicted, DePape faces life in prison.
 He was also charged in state court with attempted murder, assault with a deadly weapon, elder abuse, residential burglary and other felonies.
 He pleaded not guilty to those charges.
 A state trial has not been scheduled.

-In the courtroom were Christine Pelosi, one of the Pelosis’ daughters, as well as Gypsy Taub, DePape’s ex-girlfriend, and Taub’s and DePape’s two teenage sons.
+In the courtroom Thursday were Christine Pelosi, one of the Pelosis’ daughters, as well as Gypsy Taub, DePape’s ex-girlfriend, and Taub’s and DePape’s two teenage sons.
 Taub called DePape’s name softly and blew a kiss, and he smiled and waved in return.
-DePape wore khaki pants and a navy blue shirt and was restrained.

 A Canadian citizen, DePape moved to the United States more than 20 years ago after falling in love with Taub, a Berkeley pro-nudity activist well-known in the Bay Area, his stepfather, Gene DePape said.
 In recent years, David DePape had been homeless and struggling with drug abuse and mental illness, Taub told local media.